goncalofcarnaz/Annotated-Corpus-of-Criminal-Related-Portuguese-Documents/README.md

 Vitor Beires Nogueira, Assistant Professor in the Department of Computer Science at the University of Évora, obtained a PhD in Computer Sciences from the University of Évora in 2009.
 His research interests include declarative approaches to knowledge representation and computational reasoning, natural language processing and IoT.
 He is a researcher of NOVA LINCS.

 Mário Antunes, Professor at Computers Engineering Dept., School of Technology and Management, Polytechnic of Leiria, where coordinates a MSc program in Cybersecurity and Digital Forensics.
 Holds a PhD in  Computer Science, by the University of Porto obtained in 2011.
+He is a senior research at INESC-TEC.

 # Publications